 It is getting harder and harder to recognize the patients who are having an acute MI.

 The patient with an acute MI presenting with classic symptoms is rare.
-Most patients with an MI in the recent years are NOT having chest pain.
+Many patients with an MI may NOT report having chest pain.
 Instead, their chief complaints include:

 - "Discomfort" between the jaw and the inguinal area

 - Palpitations or unexplained cardiac rhythm abnormality

 The 12-lead EKG monitor, therefore, serves a crucial role in the EMS evaluation.